The Best Years of Our Lives (Steve Harley & Cockney Rebel album): Tour

 To promote the album, the band embarked on a UK and European tour from March 1975 onwards.
 On the tour, the band hired guitarist Snowy White to play rhythm guitar.
 In a January 1975 issue of Record & Popswop Mirror, it was announced that the upcoming tour would feature "a specially built set and lighting to reflect songs and images featured on the forthcoming album".
 Later in the year they toured America, as a support act for The Kinks.

 To celebrate the 40th anniversary of the album and "Make Me Smile", a 16-date UK tour was announced for November 2015.
-Harley, who has continued to play with various Cockney Rebel incarnations since the 1970s, reunited with the surviving members of the original second line-up for the tour (Cregan, Elliott and Mackay).
-The band's bassist, George Ford, had died in 2007.
-The tour marked the first time that the line-up had played together since 1976.
-On the tour, the band performed two sets at each show, one featuring a selection of tracks from Harley and the band's career, and the second featuring The Best Years of Our Lives in its entirety.
+Harley, who has continued to play with various Cockney Rebel incarnations since the 1970s, reunited with the surviving members of the original second line-up for the tour: Jim Cregan, Stuart Elliott and Duncan Mackay.
+It marked the first time that Harley and his three bandmates had played together since 1976.
 Speaking to Classic Rock, in March 2015, Harley commented, "The three guys are still my mates.
 The fun we had back then, when we toured and recorded together, holds fabulous and special memories.
 I'm thrilled to think they'll be up there on the great UK concert hall stages with me once again."
+As original bassist George Ford died in 2007, the then Cockney Rebel bassist Marty Prior took his place.
+The band were also joined by current Cockney Rebel violinist and guitarist Barry Wickens, as well as the MonaLisa Twins (Mona and Lisa Wagner) on guitar, percussion and backing vocals.
+On the tour, the band performed two sets at each show, one featuring a selection of tracks from Harley and the band's career, and the second featuring The Best Years of Our Lives in its entirety.